AMEinfo.com

 AMEinfo.com is a provider of online business information about the Middle East region.
 Founded in the United Arab Emirates in 1993, AMEinfo.com offers English and Arabic information in daily news wires, editorial columns, feature articles, reports, video and radio features, including business directory information and event listings.
+The website has since quietly been shut down.

 History

 AMEinfo.com was initially Arabian Modern Equipment Est., incorporated in Abu Dhabi, February 1993 by Saif Al-Suwaidi and Klaus Lovgreen.
 The first version of the AME Info CD-ROM database of 125,000 companies was developed and compiled late 1996 and sold some 10,000 copies.

 In mid-1996, Lars B. Nielsen joined the company as a shareholder and head of sales.

 In 1997, sponsors including Royal Dutch Shell Middle East and UPS allowed the concept to expand, and the 1998 edition of AME Info reached a free circulation of more than 180,000 copies (20,000 were distributed in a branded version through Shell in the Middle East magazine).

 Following the 1998 edition, more branded versions were produced for Royal Dutch Shell Middle East, Batelco, Orbit Television and Radio Network and Intel.
 The circulation in 1999 topped out at some 250,000 free copies distributed through direct mail and magazines including Shell in the Middle East, Gulf Marketing review, The Middle East and Windows User Magazine.

 In 1999, the company shifted from the CD-ROM platform to the Internet and added content such as company news and current events to the services.
 In the autumn of 2000, the company added a journalistic touch to the content portfolio and launched AME Info FN headed by Peter Cooper - concentrating on the financial markets and economics in the region.
 In November 2000, AME Info was awarded "Best Commercial Services Site" by Visa International and Arabian Business.

 Professional contributors across the region have joined the site with content columns including topics such as e-business, environment, education, defence and currency commentary among others.